-The Hull Sport Workforce Academy is a fantastic way to develop your personal and employable skills whilst studying here at the University of Hull.
-There are dozens of different roles available, you don’t even have to be sporty to get involved!
-There are long-term and flexible roles available to suit everyone’s needs and availability.
+The Workforce Academy is a great way for developing your personal and employability skills while studying at the University of Hull.
+There are dozens of different positions available; you don't even need to be sporty to participate.
+There are long-term and flexible positions available to meet everyone's needs and availability.

 Interested?
-Please fill in the application form below to start your volunteering journey with Hull Sport.
+Please complete the application form below to begin your volunteer journey with us.

 Area of work: Touch Rugby